 I have always been drawn to the medical field, but it took a few years, trials and errors before I took the steps to fulfilling my PA quest.
 I had to find the courage and confidence in myself to just go for it.
 I searched endlessly for someone else out there who could relate and help guide me on this journey… but my results often came back empty.
 This would eventually lead to the birth of The PA Café.

 The road up until this point hasn’t been a smooth one.
 This blog will highlight the daily grind and misadventures that comes along with being a mom in PA school.
 I hope that sharing our personal experiences will not only encourage you but also help you navigate the road to becoming a PA.

-My name is Shatara and I am a first year PA student at Nova Southeastern University.
-I was born and raised in Boston, MA.
-I attended Brown University, Go Bruno, where I earned my BA in Ethnic Studies.
-A year after graduation, I moved to Florida and married my military service member.
-Shortly thereafter, I completed my post-baccalaureate pre-requisite coursework at Florida International University, Go Panthers.
-My path to medicine came to a standstill after the arrival of my son and my husband received solo orders to go overseas.
+My path to medicine came to a standstill after the arrival of my son and my husband’s deployment.
 During that time, I almost gave up on the idea of a career in medicine.
 Juggling motherhood, marriage, active duty military life, and graduate work seemed next to impossible.